-If you have a barn or stable, you can help save a cat!
+If you have a barn, stable, brewery, warehouse, plant nursery, etc. you can help save a cat!

-Although the majority of cats can easily live as indoor house pets, sometimes we have cats whose only alternative is to live as a barn cat.
-Cats in our Barn program fall into one of these categories:
+While the majority of cats can easily live as indoor house pets, sometimes we have cats who prefer to live as a working cat.
+Cats in our Working Cat Program, previously known as our Barn Cat Program, fall into one of these categories:

-Please note that we do not adopt indoor house cats who are suitable to be household companions into barns.
+Please note that we do not adopt indoor house cats who are suitable to be household companions into barns, warehouses, etc..

-Adopting a barn cat can help you control a rodent population in your barn, and will provide companionship for you and your other barn animals.
-If you do not have other barn cats, you may want to consider adopting a pair of barn cats through our program!
+Adopting a working cat can help you control a rodent population while also making a great companion!
+If you are looking for a working cat, they may also provide companionship for your barn animals.
+If you do not have other working cats, you may want to consider adopting a pair through our program!

 What we provide

-When you adopt a cat through our barn cat program, the cat will be:
+When you adopt a cat through our Working Cat Program, the cat will be:

-We will review guidelines to help you acclimate your cat to the barn environment in a safe manner.
+We will review guidelines to help you acclimate your cat to your environment in a safe manner.

 What you provide

-· Shelter in a barn, outbuilding, or stable, away from high traffic streets
+- Shelter in a warehouse, barn, outbuilding, or stable, away from high traffic streets

-· A secure place to keep the cat for the first five weeks, while the cat acclimates to your barn.
+- A secure dedicated space to allow for the cat’s acclimation to its new environment.
 This can be a tack room or an indoor enclosure that they cannot escape from.
 In some cases we may be able to lend you a crate or cage for the introductory period.